vlaminck/nintendo-switch-screenshots/README.md

 ## Running

-First update the `screenshots.groovy` file.
-Towards the top there are a few configuration options most importantly what twitter username to look for.
+First update the `screenshots.properties` file.
+Most importantly what twitter username(s) to look for.

 Then just run:

 	groovy screenshots.groovy

-It pulls the last 25 (can be changed in `screenshots.groovy`) tweets from your user, and downloads the image if the tweet came from the Switch (Twitter has a "source" of `Nintendo Switch Share`).
+It pulls the last 25 (can be changed in `screenshots.properties`) tweets from your user, and downloads the image if the tweet came from the Switch (Twitter has a "source" of `Nintendo Switch Share`).

 It will not download the same image twice because it names the files based on the date of the tweet.

 ## Image information

-In my tests, the downloaded images have a resolution of 1200x675 and are in .jpg format.
+In my tests, the downloaded images have a resolution of 1280x720 and are in .jpg format.

+## Cropping images

+Games like Breath of the Wild look better when you crop out the hearts in the top left corner.
+You can automatically crop copies of these images by updating the `screenshots.properties` file.

+* `autocrop.enabled` will copy the downloaded images into `autocrop.directory.input`.
+Once all images have been downloaded these copied versions will be cropped according to `autocrop.dimension` and placed into `autocrop.directory.output`.
+* `autocrop.oldImages` will process images that are already in the `images` directory.
+This is helpful if you want to process images that have already been downloaded by previous runs of the script.
+* `auocrop.hashtag` specifies that only tweets that include this hashtag will be processed by the autocrop.
+Leave it blank to crop all processed images.